Outset Medical (NASDAQ:OM) Price Target Lowered to $33.00 at Cowen

-In other Outset Medical news, CEO Leslie Trigg sold 30,000 shares of the business’s stock in a transaction on Wednesday, June 1st.
-The shares were sold at an average price of $20.95, for a total value of $628,500.00.
-Following the sale, the chief executive officer now owns 292,073 shares of the company’s stock, valued at approximately $6,118,929.35.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, COO Martin Vazquez sold 5,000 shares of the business’s stock in a transaction on Wednesday, June 1st.
-The shares were sold at an average price of $21.42, for a total transaction of $107,100.00.
-Following the completion of the sale, the chief operating officer now directly owns 49,237 shares in the company, valued at approximately $1,054,656.54.
+In other news, General Counsel John L. Brottem sold 2,415 shares of the business’s stock in a transaction dated Monday, April 18th.
+The shares were sold at an average price of $43.25, for a total value of $104,448.75.
+Following the sale, the general counsel now directly owns 34,014 shares in the company, valued at approximately $1,471,105.50.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Leslie Trigg sold 65,000 shares of Outset Medical stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $46.18, for a total transaction of $3,001,700.00.
+Following the transaction, the chief executive officer now directly owns 292,982 shares of the company’s stock, valued at $13,529,908.76.
 The disclosure for this sale can be found here.
-Insiders have sold 160,080 shares of company stock worth $6,095,682 in the last ninety days.
-4.00% of the stock is currently owned by insiders.
+In the last 90 days, insiders have sold 160,080 shares of company stock worth $6,095,682.
+4.00% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Allspring Global Investments Holdings LLC acquired a new position in Outset Medical during the 4th quarter worth about $92,901,000.
-Bellevue Group AG lifted its position in Outset Medical by 259.8% during the 1st quarter.
-Bellevue Group AG now owns 2,017,159 shares of the company’s stock worth $91,579,000 after buying an additional 1,456,553 shares in the last quarter.
-Fiera Capital Corp acquired a new position in Outset Medical during the 4th quarter worth about $26,413,000.
-Wasatch Advisors Inc. lifted its position in Outset Medical by 122.0% during the 4th quarter.
-Wasatch Advisors Inc. now owns 924,593 shares of the company’s stock worth $42,614,000 after buying an additional 508,082 shares in the last quarter.
-Finally, Jennison Associates LLC lifted its position in Outset Medical by 35.3% during the 4th quarter.
-Jennison Associates LLC now owns 1,367,709 shares of the company’s stock worth $63,038,000 after buying an additional 356,545 shares in the last quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Vanguard Group Inc. boosted its holdings in Outset Medical by 4.6% during the first quarter.
+Vanguard Group Inc. now owns 4,324,072 shares of the company’s stock worth $196,313,000 after buying an additional 190,158 shares in the last quarter.
+JPMorgan Chase & Co. lifted its holdings in Outset Medical by 3.5% during the first quarter.
+JPMorgan Chase & Co. now owns 3,051,221 shares of the company’s stock valued at $138,525,000 after purchasing an additional 104,384 shares in the last quarter.
+Alliancebernstein L.P. lifted its holdings in Outset Medical by 14.9% during the fourth quarter.
+Alliancebernstein L.P. now owns 2,614,182 shares of the company’s stock valued at $120,488,000 after purchasing an additional 338,146 shares in the last quarter.
+Champlain Investment Partners LLC lifted its holdings in Outset Medical by 9.3% during the first quarter.
+Champlain Investment Partners LLC now owns 2,046,685 shares of the company’s stock valued at $92,919,000 after purchasing an additional 174,030 shares in the last quarter.
+Finally, Bellevue Group AG lifted its holdings in Outset Medical by 259.8% during the first quarter.
+Bellevue Group AG now owns 2,017,159 shares of the company’s stock valued at $91,579,000 after purchasing an additional 1,456,553 shares in the last quarter.

 Outset Medical, Inc, a medical technology company, develops a hemodialysis system for dialysis.
 It provides the Tablo Hemodialysis System, which comprises a compact console with integrated water purification, on-demand dialysate production, and software and connectivity capabilities for dialysis care in acute and home settings.